-Further to the south is Bar, the largest city of Littoral; surprisingly, it is not a tourist spot at all but a modern city centred around its large harbour and shipyard.
+Further to the south is Bar, the largest city of Littoral; surprisingly, it is not a tourist spot at all but a modern city centered around its large harbor and shipyard.
 However, nearby is its historical predecessor, Old bar (Stari Bar), with its fascinating ruins of the medieval town amidst its strong walls.
 The strip of coast south of Bar equals in beauty the one of Budva but lacks the picturesque small towns and is cluttered by summer houses and auto camps.
-Ulcinj differs from the rest of the Littoral as the only town with ethnic Albanian majority and a strong oriental character.
-This is reflected both in its mosques of trading, small coffee houses and kebab restaurants.
+Ulcinj differs from the rest of the Littoral as the only town with an ethnic Albanian majority and a strong oriental character.
+This is reflected both in its mosques of trading, small coffee houses, and kebab restaurants.

 The Adriatic Highway (Jadranska magistrala) runs the full length of the region following along the coastline.
 Though it becomes quite hectic in the summer, the driver along it is an experience in itself with different views of the coast opening after every curve.
 Smaller roads branch off from it leading on one side to numerous coves and beaches, the smallest of which are impossible to see from the highway, and on the other to the monasteries and rarely visited villages imbued with peace of the olden times.

 Montenegro Hostel Team